pursuit-curriculum/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 ## Delete Functionality

 From this view, we want to be able to delete a bookmark.
-It's pretty common to name a function that handles an event (like a click or hover `handle`).
+It's common to name a function that handles an event (like a click or hover `handle`).

 - What are the pros of creating a generic `handleDelete` function?
 - What are the pros of just having the onClick event call the delete functionality?